bradgharrison/TakeMeHome/README.md

 # TakeMeHome

-A super simple Chrome extension that forces Chrome to open to your homescreen (even on chromeos!) while also redirecting all new tabs to your homepage.
+A streamlined Chrome extension that redirects new tabs to your preferred homepage, optimized for maintaining a single homepage tab.

 ## Features

-- Redirects new tab pages to your preferred homepage (can we grab )
+- Automatically redirects new tabs to your preferred homepage
-- Minimal interface with no browser toolbar icon
-- Lightweight with just essential files
-- Privacy-friendly - requires minimal permissions
-- No browsing history access required
+- Maintains a single homepage tab instead of opening multiple duplicate tabs
+- Preserves your homepage when opening new tabs
+- Intercepts link clicks on your homepage to open them in new tabs
+- Supports local addresses (localhost) and external websites
+- Follows dark/light mode preferences of your browser
+- Modular code architecture for maintainability

 ## Installation